Nicklas Bäckström: 2007–2010: Early years with Washington

+2010–2018: Superstardom, Stanley Cup title

 At the conclusion of the 2010–11 season, Bäckström scored 65 points, his lowest single-season point total in the NHL.

 On 17 April 2012, Bäckström received a one-game suspension for a cross-check to the head of Boston Bruins forward Rich Peverley.

 During the 2012–13 NHL lockout, Bäckström played for Dynamo Moscow of the Kontinental Hockey League (KHL).
-On 18 October 2012, he signed with the Russian club, with whom his linemate Alexander Ovechkin had also signed for, for the duration of the 2012–13 lockout.
+On 18 October 2012, he signed with the Russian club, with whom his linemate Alexander Ovechkin had also signed, for the duration of the 2012–13 lockout.
 Originally given the jersey number 99, he requested to change to a different number out of respect to Wayne Gretzky and was given number 69 by the club.
 Bäckström later returned to finish third in the NHL with 40 assists during the shortened 2012–13 season.

 During the 2014–15 season, on 13 December 2014, Bäckström scored his first regular season NHL hat-trick in a game against the Tampa Bay Lightning.
 On 15 March 2015, in a game against the Boston Bruins, he became the Capitals' all-time franchise leader in assists, surpassing both Alexander Ovechkin and Michal Pivoňka after recording two in the game.
 Bäckström finished the season leading the NHL with 60 assists, including 33 on Ovechkin's League-leading 53 goals; Bäckström also finished the year with 78 points, sixth-best in the NHL.
 On 27 May, Bäckström had successful arthroscopic hip surgery, with Capitals management expectant of a full recovery prior to the beginning of the 2015–16 season, during which he recorded 20 goals and 50 assists as the Capitals were the best team overall during the regular season, and was selected for his first All-Star Game.

-Bäckström, third on his team with 50 assists during the 2017–18 season, was third on the team with 10 assists during the playoffs, despite playing with an injury to his hand that kept him out of the first three games of the Eastern Conference Finals.
+Bäckström, third on his team with 50 assists during the 2017–18 season, was third on the team with 10 assists during the 2018 playoffs, despite playing with an injury to his hand that kept him out of the first three games of the Eastern Conference Finals.
 The Capitals announced before Game 4 that he would be back in the lineup for Game 5 against the Pittsburgh Penguins.
 He left during Game 5 and missed the Game 6 victory in Pittsburgh.